Neural Methods for Amortized Inference: INTRODUCTION

-This review paper differs from those available in the existing literature on simulation-based inference in two ways.
-First, it exclusively considers simulation-based methods that incorporate neural networks; the reason for this focus is that neural networks have become state-of-the-art in high-dimensional modelling due to their representational capacity \citep{Hornik_1989} and due to the increased availability of the software and hardware required to train them.
-Second, it focuses on neural simulation-based methods that are amortised, that is, that leverage a feed-forward relationship between the data and the inferential target to allow for fast inference.
-The Oxford Languages dictionary defines amortisation as ``the action or process of gradually writing off the initial cost of an asset''.
-In the context of neural amortised inference, the initial cost involves training a neural network to learn a complex mapping used for inference (e.g., a point estimator, an approximate posterior distribution, an approximate likelihood function, etc.).
-Once the neural network is trained, parameter inferences can then be made several orders of magnitude faster than classical methods (e.g., Markov chain Monte Carlo (MCMC)).
-Hence, the initial cost of training the network is ``amortised over time'', as the trained network is used over and over again for making inferences with new data (see the sidebar titled The Power of Amortisation).
-Amortised inference is also associated with the way humans operate, reusing demanding inferences made in the past to make quick decisions \citep{Gershman_2014}. \entry{Neural network}{A flexible, highly parameterised nonlinear mapping, constructed using a composition of simple functions connected together in a network.} \entry{Training}{The process of estimating (or ``learning'') parameters in a neural network, typically by minimising an expected loss using a variant of stochastic gradient descent.}
+This article differs from existing reviews on simulation-based inference in two ways.
+First, it only considers methods that incorporate neural networks, which have become state-of-the-art in high-dimensional modeling due to their representational capacity \citep{Hornik_1989} and due to the increased availability of the software and hardware required to train them.
+Second, it focuses on neural simulation-based methods that are amortized, that is, that leverage a feed-forward relationship between the data and the inferential target to allow fast inference.
+The Oxford English Dictionary defines amortization as ``the action or practice of gradually writing off the initial cost of an asset''.
+In the context of neural amortized inference, the initial cost involves training a neural network to learn a complex mapping used for inference (a point estimator, an approximate posterior distribution, an approximate likelihood function, etc.).
+Once the neural network is trained, parameter inferences can then be made several orders of magnitude faster than classical methods such as Markov chain Monte Carlo (MCMC) sampling.
+Hence, the initial cost of training the network is ``amortized over time'', as the trained network is used over and over again for inferences with new data (see the sidebar titled The Power of Amortization).
+Amortized inference is also associated with the way humans operate, reusing demanding inferences made in the past to make quick decisions \citep{Gershman_2014}.\begin{marginnote} \entry{Neural network}{A flexible, highly parameterized nonlinear mapping, constructed using a composition of simple functions connected together in a network.} \entry{Training}{The process of estimating (or ``learning'') parameters in a neural network, typically by minimizing an expected loss.} \end{marginnote}